-There he meets one of the uncountable struggling comics working improv night, a rookie named Ira (Seth Rogen).
+There, he meets one of the uncountable struggling comics working improv night, a rookie named Ira (Seth Rogen).
 Perhaps out of isolation and fear of being alone forever, Simmons asks Ira to write jokes for him and become his personal assistant.
-They tour small venues together, and ultimately Ira becomes his confidante, the only person to know he’s dying, and the sole ear to which Simmons can talk about life and comedy.
+They tour small venues together, and ultimately, Ira becomes his confidante, the only person to know he’s dying, and the sole ear to which Simmons can talk about life and comedy.
 Simmons maintains plenty of walls between them, never wanting to admit they’re friends or that he cares about anyone but himself.
-Ira, meanwhile, can’t help but care; he cries for his new boss on occasion, and shares his sadness with his roommates (Jonah Hill and Jason Schwartzman).
+Ira, meanwhile, can’t help but care; he cries for his new boss on occasion and shares his sadness with his roommates (Jonah Hill and Jason Schwartzman).

-It’s possible there’s some hope for Simmons’ happiness in Laura (Leslie Mann, Apatow’s wife), an old flame that left when he became a star and couldn’t resist the sexual benefits of being a celebrity.
+There may be some hope for Simmons’ happiness in Laura (Leslie Mann, Apatow’s wife), an old flame that left when he became a star and couldn’t resist the sexual benefits of being a celebrity.
 She’s since had two children (played by Apatow’s daughters Maude and Iris) with her husband Clark (Eric Bana), an unfaithful Australian brute who’s left Laura questioning her marriage and vulnerable to Simmon’s new, friend-needy outlook on life.
 Ira observes as Simmons walks a line between apologizing to an ex-lover and pursuing a married woman as a romantic interest.

 When Adam Sandler chooses to act beyond his standard silly voices, his range is really quite surprising.
 Films like Punch Drunk Love, Spanglish, and Reign Over Me come once every few years, with mindless comedies like Bedtime Stories and You Don’t Mess With the Zohan beating those quality pictures out of our memory, leaving us with a skewed onscreen persona that Sandler will never be able to shake.
-This is his best, most personal performance, as clearly he’s playing a version of himself that in some respect must be true.
+This is his best, most personal performance, as clearly, he’s playing a version of himself that in some respect, must be true.
 So while Sandler might not be reflecting on a near-death experience, it’s apparent he’s tapped into a level of himself audiences have not yet seen.

-Rogen too offers a tender performance that comes unexpected from an actor whose roles, even the genial ones, are often nothing more than the lovable stoner.
+Rogen, too, offers a tender performance that comes unexpectedly from an actor whose roles, even the genial ones, are often nothing more than the lovable stoner.
 Imagine that, Rogen doesn’t smoke pot once in this film.
 He’s lost a staggering amount of weight, and he presents himself as shy and awkward.
 He’s the heart of the movie, fitting in perfectly with the array of stand-up personalities in the back and foregrounds, all of whom wrote their own material for the stage portions of the film.
-Apatow and Sandler have amassed their laundry list of friends to appear onscreen, some major names and other faces best recognized on Comedy Central.
+Apatow and Sandler have amassed their laundry list of friends to appear onscreen, some significant names and other faces best recognized on Comedy Central.
 All of them have had their days in front of the brick wall.
 Even Bana did some stand-up in Australia before becoming an action star in Hollywood.